The Holy City of Varanasi: Where Life Returns to Ashes

 DASHASHWAMEDH GHAT PUJA CEREMONY

 A more appeasing experience was the puja (fire) ceremony held every night at the Dashashwamedh Ghat.
 The ceremony accompanied by chanting is a dedication to Lord Shiva, the Ganges river, the sun and fire - ultimately the whole universe.
-It lasts about an hour - just enough time to give you a bit of a spiritual boost or to give you an up close look at how much religion is ingrained in India's society.
+The ceremony lasts for about an hour - just enough time to give you a bit of a spiritual boost or to give you an up close look at how much religion is ingrained in India's society.

 Hindus and foreigners alike are welcome to assist the ceremony.
 Bowls are passed around to collect donations but it's entirely up to you if you want to donate or not.
 It was somewhat of a surreal experience sitting there by Mother Ganga witnessing this centuries-old ritual which still takes place every night.

-SADHUS - THE HOLY MEN OF INDIA
+SADHUS: THE HOLY MEN OF INDIA

 If you've never heard of those with painted faces called Sadhus then let me be the first to introduce you to the holy men (and some women) of India.
 Just like India, explaining Sadhus can be complex.
 In short, they're Hindus (usually yogis but not all) who renounced all worldly possessions and desires dedicating their entire lives to achieving moksha (liberation).